CodeMaster7000/Typing-Test/README.md

-# Typing-Test
+# Typing Test - UPDATE

-An updated Python typing test to calculate your speed and error rate when typing out a sample paragraph.
+A Python typing test to calculate your speed and error rate when typing out a sample paragraph.